Best Thing Ever! – George

-Mike entered the Big Brothers Big Sisters office on April of 2013 with an open minded.
+Mike entered the Big Brothers Big Sisters office in April of 2013 with an open mind.
 He had heard positive things about Big Brothers Big Sisters through his peers but was unsure what to expect.
 From the start, it was apparent that Mike was a positive and optimistic individual.
 He was open to being matched with any child and just wanted to make a positive difference in someone’s life.

-Mike was matched with 10 year old Aaron in May of 2013.
+Mike was matched with 10-year-old Aaron in May of 2013.
 Aaron was enrolled in the program by his mother that felt he needed a positive male role model that he could look up to.
-Aaron had a tendency to view the world with a glass half-empty attitude so BBBS knew that Mike would be the perfect fit.
-When Mike and Aaron first met a natural connection began to form.
+Aaron had a tendency to view the world with a glass-half-empty attitude so BBBS knew that Mike would be the perfect fit.
+When Mike and Aaron first met, a natural connection began to form.
 Aaron enjoyed Mike’s fun and positive attitude and Mike enjoyed encouraging Aaron to see the best in everything.

 Mike and Aaron have now been together for more than two years.
 Aaron is never hesitant to say that Mike is the best Big Brother and that he would never want another Big.
 The bond that Mike and Aaron have formed is unwavering.
 They will be friends for life.